PuppyAnimations/Hyprland-Dots/README.md

 - Join JaKooLit's [Discord server](https://discord.gg/V2SJ92vbEN).

 ### 💖 Support
-- A Star on my Github repos would be nice.
+- A star on my Github repos would be nice.
 - Subscribe to JaKooLit's [Youtube Channel](https://www.youtube.com/@Ja.KooLit).
 - You can also buy JaKooLit Coffee Through ko-fi.com or Coffee.com.